-These cake batter protein energy balls are a quick and easy snack or dessert made with simple, wholesome ingredients!
-They’re also completely refined sugar free!
+These cake batter protein balls are a healthy and easy snack or dessert made with simple, wholesome ingredients!
+They’re also completely refined sugar free, vegan and gluten free.

-I know the whole cake batter part of this recipe might not make it seem like these are all that nutritious, but I promise they are!
-Energy balls of all kinds are often made with simple ingredients like oats, nuts, dates etc. Energy balls are often protein and fiber rich, and have lots of healthy fats to keep you full for longer.
-They’re the perfect healthy, on the go snack!
+Energy balls are often protein and fiber rich, and have lots of healthy fats to keep you full for longer.
+They’re the perfect healthy, on the go snack that you can keep in the fridge or freezer for weeks on end.
 For this recipe you will need:

 These particular cake batter protein balls will last in the fridge for about 2 weeks.
 But let’s be real, you’ll probably eat them all before then!